-ATTACHMENT 1: To this button attach a narrative (no more than 5 pages in length) that addresses the points below.
+ATTACHMENT 1: To this button attach your Application Narrative (up to 6 pages) that addresses the points below.
 The file name should indicate the name of your organization or a recognizable acronym followed by "Narrative" (e.g., "ABCOrgNarrative").

-The information that you provide will be reviewed in accordance with the "Review Criteria" for this initiative.
-Please organize your response a), b), c), etc., and use the boldfaced language below as a heading for each item.
+The information that you provide will be reviewed in accordance with the Review Criteria for this project.
+Please organize your response a), b), c), etc. and use the boldfaced language below as a heading for each item.